aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/roshei-hadashim/rosh-hodesh/elohim-the-life-of-nature-by-rabbi-mordecai-kaplan-1945.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-It is he who forms the mountains
+It is [Elohim] who forms the mountains
 And creates the wind,
 And reveals his inner mind to man;
-He who makes the dawn and darkness,
+The One who makes the dawn and darkness,
 Who marches over the heights of earth;
-YHVH Elohei Tseva'ot is his name.[foot]Amos 4:13.[/foot]
+YHVH Elohei Tseva'ot is Their name.[foot]Amos 4:13.[/foot]
 </div></td></tr>
 </tbody></table>

 <hr />

 "God the Life of Nature" by Rabbi Mordecai Kaplan was first published in his <em><a href="https://opensiddur.org/compilations/rabbinic-prayer/shabbat-siddur/sabbath-prayer-book-by-mordecai-kaplan-1945/">Sabbath Prayer Book</a></em> (Jewish Reconstructionist Foundation 1945), p.
 382-391, where it appears side-by-side with its translation into Hebrew by Abraham Regelson.
-I have Hebraized Kaplan's use of 'God', bringing his invocation of the divine name Elohim in sync with that provided in Regelson's Hebrew translation.
+I have Hebraized Kaplan's use of 'God,' bringing his invocation of the divine name Elohim in sync with that provided in Regelson's Hebrew translation.
 This seems to me significant given the relationship <a href="https://aharon.varady.net/omphalos/2012/10/great-nature-and-the-gematria-of-elohim">long expounded upon</a> between the divine name Elohim and the medieval Hebrew name for Nature, הטבע ha-teva.
-I have also introduced a Hebrew name for this prayer which was not included in the <em>Sabbath Prayer Book</em>. --Aharon N. Varady
+I have also replaced gender-masucline pronouns with gender-neutral language.
+Finally, I have introduced a Hebrew name for this prayer which was not included in the <em>Sabbath Prayer Book</em>. --Aharon N. Varady

 <h3>Source(s)</h3>

 [advanced_iframe securitykey="be1d939e6a1b36109171c7d5503b34cf9147aa7b" enable_external_height_workaround="true" src="https://archive.org/stream/SabbathPrayerBookJewishReconstructionistFoundation1945#page/n410/mode/2up"]
 </body>
 </html>